 Further west in rural Bernalillo County, a completed GRIP project redesigned the Rio Puerco interchange on and off-ramps in conjunction with a new roundabout at the Route 66 Casino.
 Work was completed between August and November 2007.

 East of Interstate 25, the San Mateo Boulevard interchange (Exit 161) received a $25-million GRIP redesign.
 Changes removed the loop ramp (Exit 161B) to San Mateo Boulevard north and redesigned the remaining ramps to accommodate eight to ten lanes of Interstate 40 below.
 Work began in fall 2008.

 Additional projects included the redesign of the West Central Avenue (Historic U.S. 66) split and Atrisco Vista Boulevard Interchange (Exit 149) west of Albuquerque.
 Anticipated development along Paseo del Volcan and projected traffic increases justified the construction.
-Work removed the wye interchange with Central Avenue and redirected all movements to the adjacent diamond interchange with Atrisco Vista Boulevard (New Mexico 500).
+Work removed the wye interchange with Central Avenue and redirected all movements to the adjacent diamond interchange with Atrisco Vista Boulevard (NM 500).
 Prior to July 2011, guide signs on I-40 referenced Exit 149 as Paseo del Volcan.
 The assemblies were changed once plans for the future Paseo del Volcan alignment shifted westward to no longer tie into I-40 at Exit 149.2

 Former Business Loop I-40 – Central Avenue